Define an Estimation

 -

-Select the number of discretisation points for each cell in the X, Y and Z directions.
+Select the number of discretization points for each cell in the X, Y and Z directions.
 The optimum number of points can be determined using the options described in Kriging Neighbourhood Analysis.
 This setting is not supported if using the Nearest neighbour estimation method.

 If using 1x1x1 discretization and either of the kriging estimation methods, the system will default to not using point discretization.
 You can override this setting if you wish, and force point (not block) kriging by checking Point Kriging, which only appears where a 1x1x1 discretization and kriging is chosen.